kr55/ssrs-reports-migration-wizard-docs/docs/download.md

 ## Download the Installer

-Once you have ordered the product license from [azureops.org](https://azureops.org/product/ssrs-reports-migration-wizard/), login to your account and navigate to [downloads](https://azureops.org/my-account/downloads/) page.
+ Login to your account and navigate to [downloads](https://azureops.org/my-account/downloads/) page.
 Download the zip file.
 Alternatively, you will receive a link to download the software by email.

 <img src="../media/DownloadPage.png" width="700">